yamicode999/gdrive-clone-bot/README.md

 - If you want to update the bot to use latest code, keep upstream variables and just `/restart` it!

 ## Planned Features
-- [ ] Setup Google credentials (token.pickle) using the bot itself.
+- [ ] Setup Google credentials (token.pickle) using the bot interface.
-- [ ] Store Google credentials using MongoDB, making the bot completely plug and play!
+- [ ] Choosing destination drive using the bot interface.
+- [ ] Auto resume support, bot will automatically resume cloning from where it stopped.
+(If it stops accidentally)
 - [ ] TD to TD auto/scheduled sync.